dotnet/csharpstandard/standard/types.md

 > *Note*: When a variable is a ref or out parameter, it does not have its own storage but references the storage of another variable.
 In this case, the ref or out variable is effectively an alias for another variable and not a distinct variable. *end note*

-C#'s type system is unified such that *a value of any type can be treated as an object*.
+C#’s type system is unified such that *a value of any type can be treated as an object*.
 Every type in C# directly or indirectly derives from the `object` class type, and `object` is the ultimate base class of all types.
 Values of reference types are treated as objects simply by viewing the values as type `object`.
 Values of value types are treated as objects by performing boxing and unboxing operations ([§8.3.12](types.md#8312-boxing-and-unboxing)).

 For convenience, throughout this specification, some library type names are written without using their full name qualification.
 Refer to [§C.5](standard-library.md#c5-library-type-abbreviations) for more information.